This is a guide covering everything you need to know about journaling for anxiety and mental health.

 “If you are at peace, you are living in the present .” – Lao Tzu

 Although meditation is a great way to cage the monkey mind, the effects of journal writing on soothing anxiety are equally impressive.

 The act of writing about your thoughts in an exploratory manner is meditative in its own way which helps you slow down the thinking process so you can actually see your thoughts for what they are.

-Anxious thoughts, when processed in the broad light of your consciousness, may even seem absurd or far-fetched because most anxious thoughts are empty catastrophizing, or needless ruminations on past or future.
+Anxious thoughts, when processed in the broad light of your consciousness, may even seem absurd or far-fetched because most anxious thoughts are empty catastrophizing or needless ruminations on the past or future.

 Research into participants going through separation anxiety (the feeling of loss or separation after losing a loved one) identified that writing for anxiety helped them identify excessive intrusive ruminations.